 Why Choose the Automotive Technician Program?

 It’s a good time to be an automotive student!
 With the ever-changing technology, cars are growing faster, safer and more fuel-efficient.
-Semi-autonomous vehicles are already on the road, and fully autonomous vehicles are not far off.
+Autonomous vehicles drive are on the road all around us.
 Our Automotive Technician program immerses students in hands-on learning that includes the newest technology so they are prepared for a career after graduation.

 The 85,000 square-foot automotive facility features state-of-the-industry paint rooms, computer labs, classrooms and glassed-in shop areas.
 The CPTC Automotive programs have won numerous national awards.
 We are an ASE/NATEF Master Certified training program that started one of the first Hybrid, Electric and Alternate Fuels programs in the U.S.